AdobeDocs/commerce-php/src/pages/development/payments-integrations/vault/payment-token.md

 # Payment Token

 Adobe Commerce does not store any private credit card details.
-It only stores the data received from the payment provider: payment processor token and credit card details without sensitive data.
+Commerce only stores the Payment Token, which is comprised of the following data received from the payment provider: the payment processor token and credit card details without sensitive data.

-This information is stored in Payment Token.

 The basic interface for Payment Token is [PaymentTokenInterface](https://github.com/magento/magento2/tree/2.4/app/code/Magento/Vault/Api/Data/PaymentTokenInterface.php).